rippondoragithub/rippondoragithub/Chess game/README.md

 # Chess Game

 Welcome to the Chess Game project!
-This project is a fully-featured chess game developed in [Your Preferred Language/Framework].
+This project is a fully-featured chess game developed in Python.
 It supports human vs. human gameplay, including all standard chess rules and features.

 ## Features